Managing campaign evaluation

 After you set up the campaign evaluation page according to your campaign strategy, add each new campaign to the correct campaign evaluation group.
 You should update the campaign evaluation tree only if you change your strategy or add more use cases.

-Before you learn how to use this feature to, for example, control how your campaigns are combined and prevent customers from obtaining rewards from several campaigns in the same session, we recommend reading Understanding campaign evaluation first.
+Before you learn how to use this feature to, for example, control how your campaigns are combined or prevent customers from obtaining rewards from several campaigns in the same session, we recommend reading Understanding campaign evaluation first.

 Creating a campaign evaluation group